francissuzzzzzzzzzz/Revenue-analysis-Dashboard/README.md

 %_of_car_park_space =
                      SUM(Hotel_Project[required_car_parking_spaces])/[Total_Nights],

-Snap of %_of_car_park_space measure ,
+Snap of Matrix visual ,
 ![Snap_1](https://user-images.githubusercontent.com/102996550/174089602-ab834a6b-62ce-4b62-8922-a1d241ec240e.jpg)

 - Step 13 : In the report view, under the insert tab, using image company's logo "Sunbird Hotels logo" was inserted & similarly using image option "revenue trend analysis" image o was added to the report design area.

 - Step 18 : The report was then published to Power BI Service.

 ![Publish_Message](https://user-images.githubusercontent.com/102996550/174094520-3a845196-97e6-4d44-8760-34a64abc3e77.jpg)